 "No!"
 His outburst startled her.
 He began to cough severely.
 Every hacking breath caused his body to protest.
-Once his lungs settled down, he continued, passionate in his demands.
-"You can't ever.
+Once his lungs settled down, he continued, "You can't ever.
 Glory never finds out."

 Her look was pure confusion.
 "Why?"

-She pulled away slowly, walked away from him.
+She pulled away slowly and walked away from him.
 His Buffy's skirt flirted with him as the Slayer moved.

 "And my robot?"